apache/apisix/docs/en/latest/stream-proxy.md

 }'
 ```

-It means APISIX will proxy the request to `127.0.0.1:1995` which the server remote address is `127.0.0.1` and the server port is equal `2000`.
+It means APISIX will proxy the request to `127.0.0.1:1995` which the server address is `127.0.0.1` and the server port is equal `2000`.

+Read [Admin API's Stream Route section](./admin-api.md#stream-route) for the complete options list.